Spiritual Direction for Christian Writers

 Now is the time to open your Bible.
 Read a short portion and process it in two different ways.
 First, you want to understand its objective, intellectual meaning.
 You want to know who was speaking and the context of their remarks.

 Second, you want to make a subjective application of the particular passage to your own life.
-Each passage in the Bible has a meaning that applies to everyone, but often has a special meaning for you in particular circumstances.
+Each passage in the Bible has a meaning that applies to everyone, but often has a special meaning for individuals in particular circumstances.

 I recommend that you read the Bible in a systematic way.
 Many Bible reading plans are available.
 Some people like to read through the entire Bible each year, and that’s a desirable thing to do.